dmcyberkiller/date-time/README.txt

 ** IF GET ERROR BY ANY CHANCE **
 Add the chmod +x permission after copy this dati.sh script in the destination path.

+### Version 2.1.0
+Change this script name to dati instead of dati.sh for LAZY People, like me SO Don't Warry!!
+Just Type dati from anywhere instead of dati.sh